 APOGEE Radial Velocities

-This page provides a description of how radial velocities are measured from the APOGEE spectra.
-See the Using APOGEE Radial Velocities page for instructions on how best to use these quantities.
-See Nidever et al. (2015) for further details.
+See the Using APOGEE Radial Velocities page for information on how best to use these quantities.

 Calculation of Radial Velocities